Quentin Collins- trumpet/flugelhorn

 Each night Monday to Saturday, after the main act, Ronnie Scott’s presents the Late Late Show, where some of the UK’s finest jazz talents take to the stage for a late night blowing session.

 ENTRY ON THE DOOR OR PREBOOKING MON-THURS

 £10 in advance, £12 on the door, £6 Students (with ID), FREE entry to MU, Club members and main show ticket holders

 In 1959, saxophonist Ronnie Scott opened the door to a small basement club in London’s west end where local musicians could jam.
 Today, it is one of the world’s most famous jazz clubs attracting packed houses and the biggest names in jazz and popular music and Ronnie Scott’s welcoming, stylish setting is also home to London’s coolest late night hang.

-Tell us what you think of QUENTIN COLLINS Quartet below..
+Tell us what you think of Quentin Collins Electric Quartet below..